adbd-upc/Bayes-Zipf-Polylog/README.md

 **Current research interests:**

-* Bayesian-frequentist reconciliation through Bernstein-von Mises result.
+* Bayesian-frequentist reconciliation through Bernstein von Mises result.

-* Bayesian test for Zipf vs interior of parameter space of Zipf - Polylog.
+* Bayesian test for Zipf vs interior of parameter space of Zipf-Polylog.

 * Study the geometry of the model through the Fisher-Rao (infinitessimal) metric, scalar curvature (here, it's just a determinant), etc. We could also compute geodesics that can be helpful for understanding the model better, devising more stable numerical methods, and defining new hypothesis tests.